 The Group has set up an investor relations program to facilitate effective two-way communication with investors and analyst to provide a greater understanding of the Group's vision, strategies, developments and financial prospects.
-A variety of engagement initiatives including direct meetings and dialogues with stakeholders are constantly conducted to learn about their needs enabling sustainability and growth of the Group.
+A variety of engagement initiatives including direct meetings and dialogues with stakeholders are constantly conducted to understand their needs, fostering sustainability and growth of the Group.